Seven Stones Reef: Seven Stones lightvessel

 The government was first petitioned for a light on the reef in 1826 (with no success), and a second petition in 1839 was supported by the British Channel ports, Liverpool merchants and the Chamber of Commerce of Waterford.
 A meeting held on 21 February 1840 in Falmouth declared the reef would shorten the route around the Isles of Scilly by up to 36 hours, and on 31 July 1841 a lightvessel (also known as a lightship) was seen at nearby St Mary's, Isles of Scilly.

 A lightvessel was first moored near the reef on 20 August 1841 and exhibited its first light on 1 September 1841.
-She is permanently anchored in 40 fathom and is 2.5 mi north-east (NE) of the reef.
+She is permanently anchored in 40 fathom and is 2.5 mi north-east of the reef.
 Just over a year later on 25 November 1842 her cable parted and she almost became a wreck when she drove over the reef at high tide.
 The crew steered the ship to New Grimsby, Tresco where she stayed until 6 January 1843.
 She broke adrift again that January and went over the reef a second time the following March.
 Two of the crew drowned on 15 October 1851 when one of the lightship's longboats capsized, in a squall, on a journey from Scilly with stores.
 A meteor exploded over the lightvessel, at 2 am on 13 November 1872, showering the deck with cinders.
 The ship was replaced with a lighted buoy during the Second World War after being frequently bombed and machine-gunned by German pilots.

 Since 1987, the ship has been automated and unmanned with the accommodation and storage areas filled with foam to help with buoyancy in the event of a collision.

 The Seven Stones lightvessel also acts as an automatic weather station.